 Our camps are focused more on social-emotional learning, team-building, and developing appreciation for the art form of theatre than on training professionally competitive actors.
-During the first day of camp, the teaching artists will describe the characters and action of the play and play a series of games that reveal students’ strengths in reading, speaking text, movement, leadership and creativity.
-The teaching artist assesses what level of challenge is right for each child, and will make their decisions over the first few days of camp.
-Every effort is made to give each child an appropriate role for his or her level of experience and comfort, and not to overwhelm any child with a role that is too large for them to learn and perform successfully.
-And yes, everyone gets a speaking role.
+During the first day of camp, the teaching artists will describe the characters and action of the play and play a series of games that help them understand students’ strengths in reading, speaking text, movement, leadership and creativity.
+The teaching artist assesses what level of challenge is a good fit for each child, and will make their decisions over the first few days of camp.
+Every effort is made to give each child an appropriate role for their level of experience and comfort, and not to overwhelm any child with a role that is too large for them to learn and perform.
+And yes, everyone gets a speaking role!

 What if my child is unhappy with their role?

 Most campers, even if they are initially unhappy with their casting, find that they love their roles after a day or two of rehearsal.
 Our teaching artists make a special effort to highlight every performer and the importance of their role in the overall story.